The Lefler Law Firm Supports Local Events

 Countersuit Filed In Business Litigation

-Sandra was retained to represent a business owner fending off claims against a business partner who owned only a 1% interest in the company.
+Sandra Lefler was retained to represent a business owner fending off claims against a business partner who owned only a 1% interest in the company.
 The court stayed the claimant's claims pending mediation, which was unsuccessful.
-The business owner through Sandra filed counterclaims against the claimant (who is also an attorney) and two other owners to enforce the terms of the company agreement.
+The business owner filed counterclaims against the claimant (who is also an attorney) and two other owners to enforce the terms of the company agreement.

 Judge Guts Jury's $940,000 Award in FELA case for Plaintiff Railroad Employee Who Contracted West Nile Virus and Encephalitis from an Infected Mosquito's Bite While Performing Work for Railroad Employer following Hurricane Ike in 2008.
 Appeal is pending.